-Jim Lloyd is JAM’s Program Director.
+Jim Lloyd is JAM’s part time Program Director.
 Jim has over thirty years experience in teaching and playing traditional Appalachian music, and has often been called a keeper of stories, as he carries with him generations of music and tales from legendary musicians.
 He is utilizing this historical knowledge to develop projects to engage JAM students with the full cultural traditions of the music.
 Jim will also be working directly with teachers and staff to help programs be more successful through the development of new instructional resources.
 Contact Jim at [email protected]

 Jennifer Morris is JAM’s part time bookkeeper.
 She is the mother of two JAM grads, Luke and Drew.
 Jennifer enjoys and promotes traditional music and education in the Galax area and surrounding region, and is a wonderful asset to the organization’s financial and record keeping department.